erri120/GameFinder/README.md

 ### Steam

-Steam is supported on Windows and Linux.
+Steam is supported natively on Windows and Linux.
 Use [SteamDB](https://steamdb.info/) to find the ID of a game.

 **Usage:**